 Despite Communism’s death toll of nearly 100 million people, human civilization nearly coming to the brink of annihilation resulting from the Cold War, and the millions of people still living in destitute conditions in Communist states (like Cuba, North Korea and Venezuela), The New York Times has seen it fit to spit in the faces and on the graves of Communism’s victims.
-The Grey Lady published an op-ed yesterday commemorating Karl Marx’s birthday by publishing an op-ed written by associate professor of philosophy Jason Baker who states Karl Marx was right.
+The Grey Lady commemorated Karl Marx’s birthday by publishing an op-ed written by associate professor of philosophy Jason Baker who states Karl Marx was right.

-However, one intrepid blogger who read Karl Marx has uncovered quotes by Marx himself that should give even the most hard-core Marxist pause.
-As it turns out, Marx was a supporter of slavery and terror:
+However, one intrepid blogger who thoroughly read Karl Marx has uncovered quotes by him that should give even the most hard-core Marxist pause.
+As it turns out, Marx was a supporter of slavery and terrorism:

 As for slavery, there is no need for me to speak of its bad aspects.
 The only thing requiring explanation is the good side of slavery.
 I do not mean indirect slavery, the slavery of proletariat; I mean direct slavery, the slavery of the Blacks in Surinam, in Brazil, in the southern regions of North America.
 Direct slavery is as much the pivot upon which our present-day industrialism turns as are machinery, credit, etc. … Slavery is therefore an economic category of paramount importance. ~ Karl Marx (Letter to Pavel Vasilyevich Annenkov, December 28, 1846)